bloom-solutions/bloom_remit-rails/README.md

 In the configuration, `sender_method_id` defaults to `:bloom_remit_id`.
 This is the method that is called on the `sender` record on a Txn to find out what the sender's ID is.
 The value of this column keeps track of the ID of the sender on the Bloom Remit system.

+## Factory Girl

+You may require the `bloom_remit/factories` file if you need access to this gem's factories (easier application development).

 ## Development

 - In `spec/dummy/config`, copy `database.yml.sample` to `database.yml` and fill in your db details